 What Is Account-Based Marketing (ABM) Strategy?

-Account-Based Marketing (ABM) is a strategy to gain new potential clients for B2B organizations.
-Instead of focusing on the traditionally wide target audience, such as a specific industry or certain geography, the marketing and sales functions collaborate to select a list of key potential clients with perfectly fit characteristics for client conversion.
+Account-Based Marketing (ABM) is a strategy for gaining new potential clients for B2B organizations.
+Instead of traditionally focusing on wide target audiences, such as a specific industry or certain geography, marketers and salespeople collaborate to select a list of key potential clients with perfectly fit characteristics for client conversion.
+Each of these potential names is then assigned to a specific account.
+The goal is to personalize the marketing/sales experience based on the account, or sometimes the individual specifically.

-As decision-making in the B2B marketplace is done by multiple functions in the organization, this ABM approach focuses on a maximum conversion rate through hyper-personalization.
+As decision-making in the B2B marketplace is done by multiple functions in the organization, this ABM approach focuses on a maximum conversion rate through hyper-personalization.Why Is There a Need for ABM Strategy?

-In the past few years, B2B marketing strategies were mostly reliant on the concept of inbound marketing, which is like casting a wide fishing net, spreading various types of content e.g., social posts, videos, podcasts, and whitepapers across the media and hoping a potential client will “bite” the bait, therefore contacting you to receive more information.
-It is a process similar to fishing, but what if you are interested in catching yellowfin tuna only?
-Unfortunately, this widespread strategy may yield various types of fish without guaranteeing that you will catch a single yellowfin tuna.
-Thus, when you are going after organizations of a very specific type – your potential clients – or even a specific company or individual, an inbound strategy is inefficient.
-For such cases, Account-Based Marketing is recommended.
+In the past few years, B2B marketing strategies were mostly reliant on the concept of inbound marketing, which is like casting a wide fishing net, spreading various types of content like, social posts, videos, podcasts, and whitepapers across the media and hoping a potential client will “bite” the bait, therefore contacting you to receive more information.
+It is a process similar to fishing, but what if you are interested in catching only yellowfin tuna?

-What Are the Steps of ABM Strategy?
+What Are the Steps to Implement Account-Based Marketing?

-This is a critical phase where you identify a small group of organizations that would yield the best financial results for your business/ organization.
+This is a critical phase where you identify a small group of organizations that would yield the best financial results for your business/organization.
 Selecting this initial account list will define the type of ABM strategy to implement, such as one-on-one, one-to-few, or one-to-many.

 For every contact, you will conduct thorough research to understand which channel is the most effective way to approach them.
 ABM marketing is all about customization: